 ||An additional number of SELECT statements is used to retrieve the whole associated collection.
 Each additional SELECT will retrieve a fixed number of associated entities.
 This mode is meant for to-many associations

-Continue reading “EAGER fetching is a code smell”
+Continue reading “EAGER fetching is a code smell when using JPA and Hibernate”

 In my previous post I demonstrated how you can scale optimistic locking through write-concerns splitting.